9.3x62mm Ammo

 Sectional Density Comparison for 9.3x62mm

-The 9.3x62mm is a versatile cartridge known for its effectiveness in hunting medium to large game.
+The 9.3x62mm is a versatile rifle cartridge known for its effectiveness in hunting medium to large game.
 This table compares the sectional density of various bullet weights used in 9.3x62mm loads.

 Cartridge Bullet Weight (gr) Sectional Density